 Recognize that pre-existing conditions aren’t covered by any provider, so any ailment you’ve taken your dog to the vet for in the past is most likely excluded from coverage.

-Remember, it’s always a good idea to get quotes from several pet insurance providers to see how the cost compares. but, don’t stop there.
+Remember, it’s always a good idea to get quotes from several pet insurance providers to see how the cost compares.
+But don’t stop there.
 Make sure you carefully review coverage as well.
-Just because a company is typically among the lowest price doesn’t mean it’s always the best value or that it will be the lowest for you.
+Just because a company is typically among the lowest prices doesn’t mean it’s always the best value or that it will be the lowest for you.
 And a low price is only good if the coverage meets your unique needs, so read the policy closely before enrolling.